Flocking dynamics with voter-like interactions: Introduction

-In this work we explore the simplest case scenario of pairwise interactions.
-We propose and study an alternative to the SVM where, in a single iteration step, each particle tries to align its direction of motion with that of only one particle at a time, chosen at random within its interacting neighborhood, and in the presence of a small perturbation.
-If we take the example of a flock of birds, this model can be interpreted as each bird adopting the direction of one close-by bird even if it is able to see a group of, lets say, $10$ birds around.
-This dynamics of velocity imitation is reminiscent of the voter model for opinion formation if one interprets animals (or particles) as individuals (or agents), and directions as opinions.
-In the original voter model (VM) \cite{Holley-1975,Clifford-1973} each individual or voter is located at the site of square lattice, and can take one of two possible opinions.
-Voters' opinions evolve by an imitation mechanism that consists on blindly adopting the opinion of a random nearest neighbor.
-The alignment with local opinions leads to the formation of same-opinion domains that slowly (logarithmically) growth in size \cite{Krapivsky-1992}, until one domain takes over the entire lattice and the system reaches consensus in a time that scales as $N \ln N$ in two dimensions \cite{Frachebourg-1996}.
-This ultimate state is frozen as opinions cannot longer evolve.
-This macroscopic dynamic behavior of the VM can be understood in terms of its associated Langevin equation for the magnetization field \cite{Alhammal-2005,Vazquez-2008-b}, whose Ginzburg-Landau potential is zero.
-The VM with an arbitrary number of opinion states has recently been studied in \cite{Starnini-2012,Pickering-2016}, where the authors found interesting properties on the evolution of the number of different opinions and the consensus times.
-Some recent works have also applied social interactions to study flocking, like the majority rule dynamics explored in \cite{kenkre}, where interactions are not pairwise as in our model but they include a large group of neighbors as in the Vicsek Model.
+Imitation is one of the a fundamental social mechanisms implemented in most statistical physics models of opinion formation \cite{Castellano-2009}.
+By means of local pairwise interactions between agents, the imitation mechanism generates an ordering dynamics that allows to study how a population of individuals reaches consensus, i e., a state where all individuals share the same opinion.
+Among the most studied opinion formation models, the so-called voter model (VM) is the most basic model that introduces social imitation in a simple way.
+In its original formulation \cite{Clifford-1973,Holley-1975}, each individual or voter is located at the site of a $d$-dimensional lattice and can take one of two possible opinions represented by an up or a down spin ($S=\uparrow$ or $\downarrow$).
+At each time step of the dynamics, a voter chosen at random simply adopts the opinion of a randomly chosen nearest neighbor.
+This local alignment dynamics leads to the formation of same-spin domains that growth in size until one domain takes over the entire lattice and the system reaches consensus in a time that scales as $N^2$, $N \ln N$ and $N$ in one, two and three dimensions, respectively \cite{Krapivsky-1992,Frachebourg-1996}.
+This ultimate state is frozen as spins cannot longer evolve.
+The macroscopic dynamic behavior of the VM can be understood in terms of its associated Langevin equation for the magnetization field \cite{Alhammal-2005,Vazquez-2008-b}, whose Ginzburg-Landau potential is zero.
+The VM with an arbitrary number of opinion states (the multi-state Voter Model) has recently been studied in \cite{Starnini-2012,Pickering-2016}, where the authors found interesting properties on the evolution of the number of different opinions and the consensus times.
+The VM has also been applied to the study of other processes like kinetics of heterogeneous catalysis \cite{Krapivsky-1992,Frachebourg-1996}, species competition \cite{Clifford-1973} and ecological diversity \cite{Durret-1996,Chave-2002,Zillio-2005}.
+Several extensions of the VM have been investigated in the literature, including the presence of zealots or inhomogeneities \cite{Mobilia-2003}, constrained interactions \cite{Vazquez-2003}, non-equivalent states \cite{Castello-2006}, asymmetric transitions or bias \cite{Antal-2006}, noise \cite{Medeiros-2006} and memory effects \cite{DallAsta-2007,Stark-2008,Masuda-2010,Woolcock-2017}, among others.